 His interest in working with people experiencing developmental disabilities began at the end of college when he started working with a direct care agency.
-He worked for the agency for almost 5 years before moving to Portland.
+He worked for the agency for almost 5 years before moving to Portland in 2007.

 Arlen values Community Pathways' commitment to putting the needs of its customers first.
-As a PA, he appreciates the experience of connecting with customers, providers, and coworkers and sharing in parts of life together.
+As a personal agent specialist, he appreciates the experience of connecting with customers, providers, and coworkers; mentoring personal agents; and sharing in parts of life together.

-Fun Fact: Arlen spent most of his childhood growing up in the tropical city of Santa Cruz in Bolivia.
+Fun Fact: Arlen spent most of his childhood growing up in the tropical city of Santa Cruz, Bolivia.

 Christine joined Community Pathways as a personal agent in 2016 and became a personal agent specialist in 2018.
 Christine has three adult children—two daughters and a son with autism.

-As a PA, she enjoys meeting each person she works with and learning about their lives to understand what is important to them.
+As a PA, she enjoys meeting with each person she serves and learning about their lives to understand what is important to them.
 She values using her knowledge of the state system and available services to help people get the support they need to achieve their goals, and mentor new personal agents.